marcoalopez/PyRockWave/README.md

 - Open a [discussion](https://github.com/marcoalopez/PyRockWave/discussions): This is a place to:
   - Ask questions.
-  - Request features or share ideas.
+  - Request features or share ideas with the developers.
-  - Interact with the developers (still just me).
 - Open an [issue](https://github.com/marcoalopez/PyRockWave/issues): This is a place to report and track bugs.
 - Create a [pull request](https://github.com/marcoalopez/PyRockWave/pulls): Submit a fix or new feature for a notebook, and a developer will review it and merge it.